 The water I had taken in, I expelled all of it and focused my deepest determination on calm even breaths.
 I began to sweat profusely and sat upright in the hospital bed trying to stay calm.
-I had been separately from other ER patients and placed in a room after the CAT scan with no one else around expect my nurse.
+I had been separated from the other ER patients and placed in an adjacent ER room after the CAT scan with no one else around expect my nurse.

 This can't be normal.

 As I sat up, the lights in the room began to dim.

 There was only black; it came in from the sides, below and above, until all that was left was a tunnel of fading light directly in front of me.
 It was like a vaporous ink that began to fill the room seeping in from all directions except right in front of me.
 My vaporous ink pushed out all the light in the room and then lastly even the tunnel in front of me began to fade and go black.